Are you interested in how to draw concept art or what it takes to become a concept artist for film and games?

 Learning concept art can be a challenging and rewarding journey but it’s often hard to know where to start.
 You’ve downloaded the software, bought a Wacom tablet and have tons of ideas in your head that you want to bring to life, but you get frustrated and dragged down by all the technical stuff when all you want to do is draw.

-Here at CG Spectrum, our goal is to make sure that our students have the necessary skills to prepare them for the working in the world of visual effects and video games.
+Here at CG Spectrum, our goal is to make sure that our students have the necessary skills to prepare them for working in the world of visual effects and video games.

 In just 6 months, our online concept art course covers the entire process, from Photoshop basics to creating thumbnails, digital painting and lighting, to finalizing and creating polished pieces for your portfolio.

 The Introduction to Concept Art course can be taken in a small group or as a one-on-one mentorship.
 Whichever you choose, you can rest assured that your mentor will take a personal interest in your future success.
-Mentor feedback sessions consist instructors working directly with your file in a live online setting.
-This personal approach will guarantee a way to learn concept art unlike any other school.
+Mentor feedback sessions consist of instructors working directly with your file in a live online setting.
+This personal approach will guarantee a way to learn concept art, unlike any other school.